 - Positive self-talk.
 Language makes a difference, too.
 Try adding “yet” to negative thoughts.
 “I’m not good at this… yet.”
 After you make a mistake, ask yourself, “What can I learn from this?”
 Or, you can even quote Michael Jordan when he said, “I can accept failure.
 Everyone fails at something.
 But I can’t accept not trying.”

 Even if you’re not winning NBA championships, the possibilities are exhilarating.
-A growth mindset can transform your personal and professional life.
+Working towards cultivating a growth mindset can transform your personal and professional life.